 We arrive at the Premier Inn at Dover and are checked in by Holly, a very efficient and friendly girl on reception, she tells us, “You’re in room 221.
 It’s a lovely room, with a view of the harbour .”
 Now here’s another omen: You can guarantee if someone tells you something is ‘lovely’ there’s going to be a snag.
 The room is very nice, the change from Travel Inn to Premier Inn seems to have brought about a change in decor and comfort, for a motel the standard has been lifted.
 We watch the end of Strictly, the celeb’s are dressed in Halloween garb and Gavin ‘spoonface’ Henson, dances shirtless, no doubt in an effort to grab the female vote.
 We have a glass of dreadful wine, purchased from the BP garage and watch the X-Factor.
 The show also has a Halloween theme and the contestants are dressed to compliment this.
 (Hardly original).
 I have no real comment about the performances, the show is just TV fodder that passes the time.
 As we’re leaving at 4.00 we turn in early, at least we have that extra hour when the clocks go back.
 The window to our ‘lovely’ room overlooks the entrance to the pub next door, so up until midnight we’re subjected to the entrances and exits of it’s customers and also it’s smokers, who congregate outside to puff away.
 The rest of the night, after the pub closure is punctuated by smokers who leave their rooms to stand outside; beneath our window to partake of their nicotine fix.
 I eventually lose my temper with a woman, who is sat on the the concrete telling two of her friends, loudly, about her boyfriends failings in the bedroom.
 I open the window and shout, “Shut the F*** up.”
 It works, cigarettes are hastily extinguished and the three scurry back inside the motel.

 Sunday 31 October 2010.
 The ferry trip and the drive is okay, nothing of any great interest happens, apart from the small French village we pass through that has a sign advertising an event in the town hall.
 Apparently on Saturday evening at 19.30 there will be a chance to sample a need exciting food, coming into the village: doner kebab and cous cous.
 Oh what a joy they have in store.
-We reach Colmar, and once again, for some100_4564 reason our SatNav cannot navigate to the tunnel, it always takes us over the mountain…is it a mountain?
+We reach Colmar, and once again, for some reason our SatNav cannot navigate to the tunnel, it always takes us over the mountain…is it a mountain?
 For the first time we are happy to be taken out of our way by the electronic navigation device.
 The view is spectacular, autumn has arrived and the trees boast every autumnal hue possible.
 We enter Switzerland and trundle along until we feel the need to stop for a break, we pull into a service area and are greeted by a sex shop.
 I can’t see the motorway services back in the UK adopting this type of retail outlet.
 The window display is tasteful, they have butt plugs called Anal Invader and vibrators of every shape and colour.
 Young men enter the store giggling, and in the corner I see a burly looking man in a check shirt browsing through a magazine.

 We drive through the Gotthard tunnel leaving behind weak sunshine and light, only to emerge the other side into darkness and rain, there’s a thick carpet of snow at the roadside.
 Driving conditions are appalling but we continue on, determined not to stop until we reach Italy.
 Over the border and the rain continues, we skirt around Milano and down the autostrada; stopping at a service station for pizza and a pee, before finally pulling onto a parking area outside Parma.
 We set about sorting ourselves out for a night sleeping in the car, every permutation of position is attempted before we settle down.
 The heavy rain sounds like someone is throwing handfuls of gravel onto the car roof, suddenly there’s a flash of light and a thunderclap so loud the car shakes, so loud was the bang that a local police car came to investigate.